atuttle/blog/blog/2021/tdd-by-example-kent-beck.md

 ## Chapter 1: Multi-Currency Money

 Unfortunately, **TDD By Example** leads off with the same premise that every other TDD guide does: The premise that the reader is relatively new to coding.
 [This is a pet-peeve of mine][mistake].
-I've tried on several occasions to learn TDD and been chased away by just how inane and inefficient it's made to look by starting from first principles. _If you wish to write tests with TDD, you must first invent the universe._
+I've tried on several occasions to learn TDD and been chased away by just how inane and inefficient it's made to look by starting from first principles. _If you wish to write software with TDD, you must first invent the universe._

 Obviously-failing-tests-failing-obviously aside (confused? read my rant on [the mistake that every TDD tutorial makes][mistake]), I did actually learn something from the first chapter.